kash2277/CS410-Project-5/README.md

-The console should display the joystick values received from the server using an atprotocol.The label shows single point console that moves according to the joystick module movements.
+The console will display the joystick values in textarea od output window,received from the server using an atprotocol.

+The label in output window shows single point console that moves according to the joystick module movements.

 You can find the screenshot of Output Window OutputScreenshot.png

-X and Y indicates horizontal and vertical movements of joystick.The X and Y default values is the default position of console on the Joystick Module and z = 1 indicates the button is pressed.
+X and Y indicates horizontal and vertical movements of joystick.The X and Y values displayed without any movement in joystick are the default position of console on the Joystick Module and z = 1 indicates that button is pressed.

-Move the joystick to change the position of the console label on the GUI console.
+Move the joystick and look at the X and Y values received.You can also notice console point movements.

-Press the button on the joystick to change the color of the black console label to red on the GUI console label.
+Press the button on the joystick to change the color of the black console point to red.